LAVA-LAB/logRASM/ReadMe.md

 4. Experiments on the 2D benchmarks with policies pre-trained with other RL algorithms in Stable-Baselines3 (Table 3 in [1])
 5. Comparison of our Lipschitz constants to LipBaB (Table 5 in the appendix of [1])

-Since reproducing all these results takes multiple weeks, we also provide an option to reproduce the results partially.
+Since reproducing all results takes multiple weeks, we also provide an option to reproduce the results partially.

 ## Resolving out-of-memory errors